Skip to content

 print(doc.owner, doc.permissions)

-Document convenience methods removed
+Document convenience methods renamed

-v5 (on model instance) v6 (on service)
+v5 (on model instance) v6

 await doc.get_download() await paperless.documents.download(doc.id)